GitTorre/ContainerObserver/README.md

 ### FabricObserver Plugin Model

 #### Steps
+- Clone repo.
 - Install [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
-- Navigate to top level directory (where FabricObserver.sln lives, for example) then,

-For now, you can use the related nugets (choose target OS, framework-dependent or self-contained nupkg file) available [here](https://github.com/microsoft/service-fabric-observer/releases).

-Download the appropriate nupkg to your local machine and update your local nuget.config to include the location of the file on disk.

-Create a new .NET Core 3.1 library project, install the nupkg you need for your target OS (Windows in this case.):

-	Framework-dependent = Requires that .NET Core 3.1 is already installed on target machine.

-	Self-contained = Includes all the binaries necessary for running .NET Core 3.1 applications on target machine withoout having to install .NET Core 3.1 Runtime.
+- Download and install the Windows-SelfContained nupkg file from the [FabricObserver repo's Releases section](https://github.com/microsoft/service-fabric-observer/releases).

-- Update the related CPU/Mem threshold values in ApplicationManifest_Modified.xml file (this will be renamed to ApplicationManifest.xml and copied to correct location during post-build event step).
+- Update the ContainerObserver CPU/Mem threshold values in ApplicationManifest_Modified.xml file (this will be renamed to ApplicationManifest.xml and copied to correct location during post-build event step).
+Also, update parameters for any other observer you care about since you will be deploying FabricObserver with your plugin in place.
 - Build the ContainerObserver project.
 - Deploy FabricObserver to your cluster.
 Your new observer will be managed and run just like any other observer.

-#### Note: Due to the complexity of unloading plugins at runtime, in order to add or update a plugin, you must redeploy FabricObserver.
-The problem is easier to solve for new plugins, as this could be done via a Data configuration update, but we have not added support for this yet.

 The core idea is that writing an observer plugin is an equivalent experience to writing one inside the FabricObserver project itself.